School of Engineering

 *exact current dates can be found in the handbook

-Proof of sufficient health insurance is a condition for enrollment, and it must meet the Schengener agreement requirements, and be valid for the entire duration of your stay (for details, please see to the handbook)
+Proof of sufficient health insurance is a condition for enrolment, and it must show unlimited coverage for medical treatment and be valid fort he entire duration of your stay (for details please refer to the handbook).

-After you have received your acceptance letter, further information on the enrollment and the payment of the social service fee will be provided by email.
+After you have received your acceptance letter, further information on the enrolment and the payment of the social fee will be provided by email.

 The course selection procedure varies in the different degree programs.